openkim/openkim-items-wiki/wiki/model-drivers/5061/8653/5567/001/MD_506186535567_001/wikipage.md

 ## Description
-This **Model Driver** implements the original Stillinger-Weber potential of Bazant and Kaxiras (used for silicon in its seminal publication).
+This **Model Driver** implements the original EDIP potential of Bazant and Kaxiras (used for silicon in its seminal publication).

 ## Parameters
 Symbols: